Seneca-ICTOER/Intro2C/docs/A-Introduction/compilers.md

 ![cl compiler](https://ict.senecacollege.ca//~ipc144/pages/images/cl.png)

-By default, the cl compiler produces a file named hello.exe. hello.exe contains all of the machine language instructions needed to execute the program.
+By default, the cl compiler produces a file named `hello.exe`. `hello.exe` contains all of the machine language instructions needed to execute the program.

 To execute these machine language instructions, enter the command: